ififfy/flipflip/docs/config.md

 * Click `Configure Hydrus`
 * You should see a Success! message
   * If you see an error message, FlipFlip was not able to establish connection to the server.

+### Piwigo
+In order to use a Piwigo server for sources, you'll need to provide the server details.
+This includes protocol (`http` vs `https`), host, username, and password

+?> You can only have **one Piwigo server** configured at a time.

+FlipFlip does not store any user information or make changes to the server.
+Server information is stored locally on your computer and is never shared with anyone or sent to any server (besides Piwigo, obviously).

+* Click the `Piwigo` icon
+* Enter the server's protocol and hostname.
+* Enter your username and password
+* Click `Configure Piwigo`
+* You should see a Success! message
+  * If you see an error message, FlipFlip was not able to establish connection to the server or was unable to authenticate your user.

 ## Backup
 Backup your FlipFlip data or restore from a previous backup.